inecsoft/economy/README.md

 ### __Crypto corrency solves__
    * No need to develop banks, property systems, independent judiciary.
    * breaks monopoly of governments and large financial intermediaries, especially banks and credit card companies(visa and mastercard).
+   * Not just currency, but an entire system for clearing transactions:
+     - trusless proof
+     - decentralized
+     - blockchanin ledger
+     - impossible to counterfeit or cheat

+***
+#### __It is inmoral for me to use something that someone values more.
+It is a mistake.__

+   * _Exchange corrects Mistakes_
+       - There are two reasons this is important.
+       - Exchange corrects "Mistakes" in allocation, Because it moves stuff toward higher valued uses.
+       - Exchange makes everyone who exchanges a lot happier.
+       - There are two basic origins of exchange, and both are important.

+          Same stuff, different preferences.
+          Same preferences, diferent stuff.

+Note: this is the origins of exchange. the origins of market is devision of labor and expecialization.

+***

+### __Pure Democracy__

+* Indeterminacy/Instability leads to chaos and dictatorship.
+* Democracyis Inherently abusive and tyrannical, without protections.

+### __The two parts of a democratic constitution.__
+   1. The limits on what we can decide on collectively.
+   2. The process by which we will decide.

+Note: contitutional republic suppress democracy.

+Why do "constitutional republics" solve the problem?
+1. Protections against mayority rule, some limits on domain.
+2. rule of 2 (because 2 > 3)

+President/Congres: First pas the post

+PM/Parlianment: Negotiated coalitions, "Goverment" vs "Opposition".

+### __Sucessful goverment is protection of the rights of individuals__
+    1. You need stable constitution.
+    2. Independent judiciary.

 ***